 If you are a construction worker and are injured on the job, you are likely eligible for workers’ compensation.
 Contrary to what you may think, to receive workers’ compensation you do not have to prove that your injury was caused by another person or entity.
 The only requirements for workers’ compensation are that you can prove you were injured and that injury occurred in the scope and course of doing your job.
 And here is something else to keep in mind: your employer is required to carry workers’ compensation insurance, and it is through that policy you will receive workers’ compensation.

-These are the items that are typically covered by a workers’ compensation claim for a construction worker: medical expenses, lost wages, and partial/permanent disability.
-However, workers’ compensation does not compensate for pain and suffering, and disability payments are rather low.
+These are the items that are typically covered by a workers’ compensation claim for a construction worker: medical expenses and lost wages.
+However, workers’ compensation does not compensate for pain and suffering.
 That is why the law allows for additional ways of seeking compensation for construction accidents, depending on the circumstances of the accident.

 Personal Injury Claims for Construction Accidents

-In most construction jobs, you are working with vendors and subcontractors whose actions (or negligence) can lead to you being injured on the job.
+In most construction jobs, you are working with vendors, subcontractors, or general contractors whose actions (or negligence) can lead to you being injured on the job.
 Individuals off-site, such as engineers or architects, might also be held responsible for your injury.
 In such cases, you can file a personal injury claim against the person responsible for your injury and possibly their employer as well.

 For example, a vendor delivering plywood to the work site was not careful in handling their forklift; a worker’s arm got pinned between the body of the forklift and a concrete wall as they swung around.
 The injured worker could potentially file a personal injury claim against the forklift driver and the vendor who employed him.
 Perhaps you received a severe electrical shock because of shoddy work by an electrical subcontractor.
 Again, this person could then become the target of a personal injury lawsuit.